mbbo128/blog/_posts/2020-01-05-engineering-management-is-a-fundamental-discipline.markdown

 During this time and without a simple platform for private discussion, some important topics can never be put on the table and resentments can grow to a point of no return.
 One-on-one meetings are designed to fill this gap and, because it is a time-consuming activity, they should be meaningful.
-Several themes and options are available to properly conduct these meetings: asking questions about personal life and getting to know your team better on a personal level so they will be more comfortable bringing sensitive subjects, conducting a mini performance review, giving coaching on a specific subject, it is also an opportunity to establish a culture of continuous feedback by providing it and asking to receive it.
+Several themes and options are available to properly conduct these meetings:

+- Asking questions about personal life and getting to know your team better on a personal level so they will be more comfortable bringing sensitive subjects
+- Conducting a mini performance review
+- Giving coaching on  a specific subject
+- It is also an opportunity to establish a culture of continuous feedback by providing it and asking to receive it

 Time frame between two meetings can vary according to the needs and schedules of each one but should not exceed one month.

 ### Give proper career guidance